Best Hosted PBX Provider Australia (2026): What to Look For

 AUD billing Not alwaysYesYesYes

-What Makes a Hosted PBX Provider Good for Australian Businesses
+What Makes a cloud phone system company Good for Australian Businesses

-Many hosted PBX providers are built for the US or European market and adapted for Australia as an afterthought.
+Many cloud phone system companies are built for the US or European market and adapted for Australia as an afterthought.
 That shows up in specific ways: limited AU number availability, slow or broken porting processes, USD billing, overseas support teams with no familiarity with NBN infrastructure, and missing ACMA compliance.
 The criteria below are the ones that separate an AU-native or AU-capable provider from one that is simply available in Australia.
+For a comparison of cloud and on-premise approaches, see our cloud vs office phone system guide.

 1. Australian Phone Number Support